canidlogic/yip/pod/createdb.md

 - `pathexport`

     Path to the export post script.
-GET requests require a single variable `post` whose value is the UID of the post that is being requested.
-    This shows a confirmation prompt.
-The POST request will generate a MIME message of the post to download (see `Yip::Post`).
+This takes a GET query string with a single variable `post` whose value is the UID of the post that is being requested.
+A MIME message of the post will be generated (see the module `Yip::Post` for details of the format).

 - `pathgenuid`